CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ## 4. Git clone
 So far, we have been talking about connecting an existing remote repository with an existing local repository.
 But what if we don't have an existing local repository, and just want to pull down all the contents of a remote repository?
 In this case we can use `git clone`to make an exact clone of an existing remote repository in our local repository.
 The git clone command has several options, but most of the time we will only consider its basic usage `git clone <remote_repository_url> <local_directory_path>`.

 `git clone` is used mainly when we need to work with a remote repository, and do not yet have a local repository created.
-This is the case of many of the hands-on suggested in this course.
+This is the case of many of the hands-on guides suggested in this course.
 For this reason we will use `git clone`in almost all laboratory hands-on sessions.
-For instance, assume that the documentation of today hands-on is at `https://github.com/angeltoribio-UPC-BCN/git_local_repository.git` (our today example).
+For instance, assume that the documentation of today's hands-on session is at `https://github.com/angeltoribio-UPC-BCN/git_local_repository.git` (our today example).
 Here's what it looks like in action:

 ```
 $ pwd